dungscout96/LogicApp/README.md

 ### Input format ###
 Truth functional connectives supported are **if**, **and**, **or**, **not**.
-The program only takes sentence variables, not a whole sentence.
+The program only takes sentence variables, not a natural sentence.
 The variable letter can be lowercase or uppercase.
 A sentence can be atomic or compound.
 Compound sentence should be written in the form _connective_(_sentence1_ [,_sentence2_]).
 Examples of valid input:
 - a
 - c